thangquang09/aws-spark-streaming-project/README.md

 ## 1. Project Overview

 This project is designed to build a data pipeline for collecting, processing, and storing job data from various sources and formats.
 By leveraging the power of Apache Spark for distributed data processing, this pipeline reads job listings in multiple formats (text, JSON, and CSV), unifies the data schema, and loads it into a data lake on AWS S3.
-To enable efficient querying and analysis of the data lake, we use AWS Glue as a serverless data catalog and query service.
+Using AWS Glue and Athena for ETL and querying is optional but recommended for streamlined data querying and management of the data catalog.

 The pipeline is packaged and orchestrated in Docker, creating a simulated Spark cluster environment with a master node and two worker nodes.
 This setup allows for scalable and efficient processing, closely replicating a production environment.